sebafo/java-microservices-asa-aca-lab/docs/02_lab_migrate/02_openlab_setup_asa_e.md

 After you complete this challenge, you will be able to:

-- Create an Azure Spring Apps Enterprise service
+- Create an Azure Spring Apps service
 - Set up the config repository
-- Set up the Application Configuration Service for Azure Spring Apps Enterprise
+- Set up the Application Configuration Service for Azure Spring Apps
 - Create an Azure MySQL Database service
 - Deploy the Spring Petclinic app components to the Spring Apps service
 - Provide a publicly available endpoints for the Spring Petclinic application